-Our findings provide an explanation for why self-improvement technologies such as mobile apps that enable social interdependence among users have seen an ever-increasing number of users and high rates of continued use, specifically in the fields of sport, nutrition, and education.
+Our findings provide an explanation for why self-improvement technologies such as mobile apps that enable social interdependence among users have seen an ever-increasing number of users and a high rate of permanent use, specifically in the fields of sport, nutrition, and education.
 Furthermore, they indicate how people can leverage technologies to continue working on their self-improvement goals in times of social distancing (e.g., during pandemics, remote work, and secluded living), when traditional means of interacting with others are infeasible.
 First, the results of Study 1 demonstrate that both social interdependence structures increase users' engagement goal achievements.
 This implies that users are well advised to adopt technologies that include either of the two social structures, leaving then significant flexibility in choice of products and providers.
-However, if users aim to maximize life satisfaction, they should avoid technologies boasting competitive goal structures; under this condition, a cooperative structure seems to be more effective.
+However, if a user aims to maximize life satisfaction, he or she should avoid technologies boasting competitive goal structures; under this condition, a cooperative structure seems to be more effective.
 Cooperative goal structures reduce people's tendency to flaunt their own superiority and allay their fears of embarrassing themselves in front of others.
 This in turn likely promotes higher levels of self-esteem and mental health (Johnson & Johnson, 2005).
-In contrast, if users prioritize self-improvement through personal growth, they should make use of technologies that rely heavily on competitive goal structures.
+In contrast, if the user prioritizes self-improvement through personal growth, he or she should make use of technologies that rely heavily on competitive goal structures.
 Not only are such technologies superior when it comes to performance, but they also enhance the feeling of personal growth by permitting their users to focus more on their own development.